tokio-rs/website-next/content/tokio/tutorial/shared-state.md

 Note, `std::sync::Mutex` and **not** `tokio::sync::Mutex` is used to guard the `HashMap` a common error is to unconditionally use `tokio::sync::Mutex` from within async code.
-An async mutex is a mutex used to guard **asynchronous critical sections**.
+An async mutex is a mutex that is locked across calls to `.await`.

 A synchronous mutex will block the current thread when waiting to acquire the the lock.
 This, in turn, will block other tasks from processing.
-H  owever, switching to `tokio::sync::Mutex` usually does not help as the asynchronous mutex uses a synchronous mutex internally.
+However, switching to `tokio::sync::Mutex` usually does not help as the asynchronous mutex uses a synchronous mutex internally.

-As a rule of thumb, using a synchronous mutex from within asynchronous code is fine as long as contention remains low and the critical section is kept short.
+As a rule of thumb, using a synchronous mutex from within asynchronous code is fine as long as contention remains low and the lock is not held across calls to `.await`.
 Additionally, consider using [`parking_lot::Mutex`][parking_lot] as a faster alternative to `std::sync::Mutex`.

 [parking_lot]: https://docs.rs/parking_lot/0.10.2/parking_lot/type.Mutex.html